-For the past five years, anchor/reporter Julie Gargotta has worked to tell stories that make a difference, shed light on issues, and add context to the conversation.
+For more than a decade, Julie Gargotta has worked to tell stories that make a difference, shed light on issues, and add context to the conversation.

+Julie joined Spectrum News 13 in December 2014 and has reported on a multitude of topics, from technology and business, to politics and development.
 She’s followed residents in east Orange County as they pushed for clean, affordable water in their neighborhood; she's also sought to balance the stories of people who championed developments and those who opposed them.
-Julie has reported on the University of Central Florida’s PTSD clinic as it struggled for funding to stay open and eventually gained the support of lawmakers to expand.
+Julie has reported extensively on the University of Central Florida’s PTSD clinic, called UCF Restores, as it struggled for funding to stay open and eventually gained the support of lawmakers to expand.

-Julie has also reported extensively on Orlando's developing tech sector and traveled to cover big events, from the one-year commemoration of Category 5 Hurricane Michael in the Panhandle to the Republican National Convention in Cleveland, Ohio.
+Julie has also spent time covering Orlando's developing technology sector, highlighting innovative companies and ideas, and has traveled to cover big events, from the one-year commemoration of Category 5 Hurricane Michael in the Panhandle to the Republican National Convention in Cleveland, Ohio.

 Amid the pandemic, Julie focused her reporting on Central Florida businesses which were adapting and worked with the Orlando Economic Partnership on a series revolving around industries bouncing back.
 She also dug into topics of inequity and injustice for the station's Justice for All series.

 One of Julie's proudest accomplishments is researching, writing and narrating the award-winning Spectrum News Street Level documentary series, alongside talented journalists from her own TV station and partner NY1 in New York City.
 Each mini documentary revolved around a street -- from A1A in Brevard County to Division Avenue in downtown Orlando -- with an indelible tie to history.